pnolan89/react-lifecycle/react-lifecycle.md

 # Lifecycle Methods in React

 Every component created in React has a lifecycle.
-This involves the component being created, its state and props changing from updates, and being unmounted (removed) from the DOM.
+This involves (1) the component being created, (2) its state and props changing from updates, and (3) being unmounted (removed) from the DOM.

 React provides a number of methods that hook into these different phases, called lifecycle methods.
+These methods are a powerful way of controlling component behavior at different points in its lifecycle.

 This document will explain the phases of the React Component Lifecycle, and some common lifecycle methods associated with each phase.

 ### Phase 1: Mounting
-The mounting phase is where the React component is first created.
+The **mounting phase** is where the React component is first created.
 The code that constitutes the component, along with React's internals, are inserted into the DOM.

 Lifecycle methods triggered during the mounting phase include: